 Show Your Work

 Your website creates a space for you to present your own achievements, so be sure to share samples of your work.
 If your hobby involves visual arts like photography, illustrations or digital designs, create a gallery and upload your images as files.
-A gallery can also work well with more day-to-day related activities, like gardening, cooking or sports.
+A gallery can also work well with more day-to-day related activities, like gardening, cooking, interior design or sports.
 If your hobby is more text-based like poetry or analysis of current events, you can add a blog to your website and easily update it with new materials.

 As a person who invests a fair amount of time in their hobby, you must have creative ideas that can inspire other people with similar interests.
 Use one of the pages on your website to share these personal tips and to show others how you tackled challenges and problems that are unique to your hobby.

 For instance, amateur photographers can explain how to construct DIY lighting accessories; experienced joggers can tell site visitors about their routine and their nutrition plans; passionate vegans can share recipes that make dairy-free life much easier.
-To come up with helpful ideas for your website, think about questions that interest you when search for websites that are related to your hobby.
+To come up with helpful ideas for your website, think about questions that interest you when searching for websites that are related to your hobby.

 Almost every hobby has an entire community built around it, with events, news and reviews that fellow enthusiasts follow closely.
 To make your website more interesting to people in your community, be sure to share valuable information that comes your way.